mudyeh/mudyeh.github.io/_teaching/2020-summer-teaching-5.md

 Discussion Notes
 ======
-I will add as we progress through the semester.
+I will add to this page as we progress throughout the semester.